Photo: James Bombales

 “What developers are now having to manage is uncertainty around tariffs and the potential cost escalation when it comes to material,” David Sommerville tells Livabl.

 He explains that, depending on how the talks proceed, developers may have to look to alternative sources for materials.

 Other concerns listed in the report?
 Up to 65 per cent of developers report facing challenges with labour shortages, while 60 per cent are concerned about the development approval process which they consider “complex and protracted.”

-“Certainly in the context of southern Ontario and places like Toronto, the uncertainty around the development process is causing some concern,” says Somerhill.
+“Certainly in the context of southern Ontario and places like Toronto, the uncertainty around the development process is causing some concern,” says David Sommerville.
 “An uncertain development approval process means that developers have to carry holding costs and make educated guesses about construction costs.”

-While Somerhill acknowledges that these concerns have existed within the industry for years, he says the added stress of trade talks has made the situation worse for many developers.
+While David Sommerville acknowledges that these concerns have existed within the industry for years, he says the added stress of trade talks has made the situation worse for many developers.

 “These aren’t new risks, but they are compounding,” he says.